 With my history of lung collapses due to a rare lung disease, LAM, I now have a very real fear of another collapse, especially when flying.
 Cognitive reasoning tells me that the chances of a collapse are very low now that I have most of the surface area of my lungs firmly attached to my chest wall and that if there were to be a collapse, it would be minor, say 15%.
-But there’s no room for cognition when big, bold, and audacious Anxiety enters the room, which is why I’m armed with Diazepam (anti-anxiety medication) when I fly.
+But there’s no room for reasoning when anxiety takes over, which is why I’m armed with Diazepam (anti-anxiety medication) when I fly.

 Last summer, my family and I were at Charles de Gaulle airport in Paris, waiting to check-in our suitcases at Delta, when it occurred to me that I had packed my bottle of Diazepam in one of the suitcases instead of my carry-on backpack.
 I could feel my anxiety creeping in.

 It just so happened that Delta pilots were set to go on strike the next day, and with summer holidays in full swing, the airport was very crowded.
 So in other words, I now had a very large audience who was about to witness an anxiety attack.
 I starting feeling a little unsteady as I leaped over our collective carry-ons stacked on the ground in order to get to the suitcase, which was being prepped for check-in near the conveyor belt, otherwise known as the point of no return.
 I pulled the suitcase off the scale as the Delta employee waved her hands at me.
 Did she say something?
 Or was that my husband?
 It all sounded like white noise as I frantically laid the suitcase on the floor and attempted to unzip it.
 Where the heck was the zipper?
 Breathe.